Dividend Details

 Aflac is a Dividend Aristocrat with 42 consecutive years of dividend increases.

-What is AFL's dividend yield?
+What is AFL's current dividend yield and payout?

 How often does AFL pay dividends?